meridianarc/griptape-docs/docs/grant-proposal/xGHxCERY.md

 ## Grant request

 ### Overview
-From a funding perspective, the plan is to split the project into two parts with seperate grant applications for each.
+From a funding perspective, the plan is to split the project into two parts with separate grant applications for each.
 This is to reduce the risk to the ecosystem and allows us to be agile in our longer term planning.
 ### Part 1 (Current Grant Request)
 Part 1 will be executed in 6 sprints, starting Monday, July 19th, and will focus on improving the overall architecture and feature set Griptape.js and Griptape-Vue, and implementing Griptape-React.
-For this we are requesting a total of 55,000 USD (51,128.15 SCRT based on 7 trailing avg of 1.073 SCRT to 1 USD), made in 4 payments.
+For this we are requesting a total of 55,000 USD (51,128.15 SCRT based on 7 trailing avg of 1.073 SCRT to 1 USD calculated on 2021-07-13), made in 4 payments.

  - 10K (9,319.66 SCRT) immediately
  - 20K (18,639.33 SCRT) on completion of work